When You Look Around The Office, Do You See An Inbound Marketing Team?

 This is a job for a more tenured staffer or at least someone who has been in your industry for a while, if not with your company.
 Producing relevant content that is helpful to your audience requires solid industry roots, knowledge of current trends, and an ability to develop buyer personas that accurately reflect your customers.
 The project manager/content strategist is the chief idea generator for your content topics.

 Also important in this role is a broad understanding of your business’ particular goals and marketing plan so all content is brand consistent and aligned with other aspects of your marketing efforts.

 Content strategy requires planning ahead, and your content strategist will be responsible for populating a calendar of content topics that gives the rest of your team enough time to properly develop them.

 2) Writer/Graphic Designer

 Content can take several forms, but exceptional writing, editing, and an eye for design always apply.
-Content that is inaccurate or grammatically incorrect will work against the point of your inbound marketing campaign – to establish your business as an authority and attract leads – and instead repel prospects.
+Content that is inaccurate or not grammatical will work against the point of your inbound marketing campaign- to establish your business as an authority and attract leads- and instead repel prospects.

 Blog posts that are engaging and well-written, and social media intros that are creative and eye-catching, are what give an inbound marketing campaign its traction.